 South Campus is the home of the Athletic Department and home to all of the U's major athletic venues (Michigan Stadium for football, Crisler Center for basketball, Yost Ice Arena for ice hockey, Alumni Field for baseball/softball, Canham Natatorium and Cliff Keen Gymnasium for swimming, water polo, volleyball and gymnastics, and so forth).
 It also houses Revelli Hall and nearby Elbel Field (the Michigan Marching Band's practice venue).
 Michigan Stadium has a stated capacity of 109,901 seats, which would already make it the biggest stadium in America without the common sale of standing-room-only tickets, which tend to raise ticketed game attendance well past the 115K marker.
 Its size has given it the nickname "The Big House", and fans are welcomed each Saturday by a thanks from the stadium announcer for being "part of the largest crowd watching a football game in America."

 One of the University's more successful athletic programs is the football team.
 The program claims 11 national championships with the most recent one coming in 1997 when the Wolverines beat the Washington State Cougars.
 The program also claims 42 Big Ten championships, 3 Heisman Trophy winners, and 78 All-Americans.
-The football program is currently the most successful in college football in terms of wins and winning percentage with 895 wins and a .736 winning percentage (edging out Texas with 858 wins and Notre Dame with a winning percentage of .731).
-The Michigan Football team has four rivalries with other schools.
-They play Minnesota for the Little Brown Jug Trophy and Michigan holds a 67-22-3 record against them.
-They also play their in-state rivals, Michigan State for the Paul Bunyan Trophy and Michigan holds a 67-32-5 record in the rivalry.
-Another rivalry is against Notre Dame, in which Michigan holds a 24-18-1 record; it was a near-annual affair from 1979 to 2014.
+The football program is currently the most successful in college football in terms of wins with 971; the Wolverines were edged out by archrival Ohio State in winning percentage during the 2019 season, with the Buckeyes ending that season at .731 to Michigan's .730.
+The Michigan football team has four rivalries with other schools.
+They play Minnesota for the Little Brown Jug Trophy and Michigan holds a 75-25-3 record against them.
+They also play their in-state rivals, Michigan State for the Paul Bunyan Trophy and Michigan holds a 71-36-5 record in the rivalry.
+Another rivalry is against Notre Dame, in which Michigan holds a 25-17-1 record; it was a near-annual affair from 1979 to 2014.
 The significance of 2014: Notre Dame joined the Atlantic Coast Conference in 2013, committing to play five ACC schools each season,note while the Big Ten announced in that year it would move to a nine-game conference schedule in 2016.
-The Wolverines and Irish resumed their rivalry with a home-and-home; Notre Dame won in South Bend in 2018 and the teams will meet in The Big House in 2019.
-Michigan's biggest rivalry is held on the last Saturday in the Big Ten season against Ohio State.
+The Wolverines and Irish resumed their rivalry with a home-and-home; Notre Dame won in South Bend in 2018 and Michigan won in The Big House in 2019.
+Michigan's biggest rivalry is held on the last Saturday of the Big Ten regular season against Ohio State.
 This rivalry, often reputed to stem from the border dispute over the Toledo Strip which dates back to Michigan's initial bid for statehood, has been ranked the greatest rivalry in sports by ESPN and is simply referred to as "The Game".
-Michigan holds a 58-50-6 record against Ohio Stateand that's after the Buckeyes have won the last seven games.
+Michigan holds a 58-51-6 record against Ohio Stateand that's after the Buckeyes have won the last eight games.

 The University of Michigan is significant as the only civilian university that can claim an entire Apollo mission.
 Apollo 15, widely considered to be the most successful Apollo mission of them all, was manned by three Michigan alumni: Command Module Pilot Alfred Worden and Lunar Module Pilot James Irwin had both earned their Master's degrees from Michigan, while Mission Commander David Scott had attended Michigan as an undergraduate before transferring to the US Military Academy at West Point.
 Michigan gave Scott an honorary Master's for his trouble, allowing them to claim to have two graduates to walk on the Moon.